Catholic Sport Camps' FAQs

 What should my child wear to camp?

 Clothing that is light weight and gym shoes.
-Clothing should be similar to what a child wears to gym class since they will be exercising during the off-ice segment of the camp.
+Clothing should be similar to what a child wears to gym class since they will be exercising during the training segment of the camp.

 Will my child need spending money?